Long Term Disability Attorneys Serving Illinois Residents

 Why Should I Choose Abell and Capitan Law?

 Abell and Capitan Law is one of a few national law firms that focuses exclusively on disability insurance law.
 Most law firms that take on disability insurance cases also handle a variety of legal areas, such as personal injury, product liability, Social Security, and more.
 Our narrow focus on disability law expertly equips us to handle ERISA requirements, hostile insurance companies, and disability insurance litigation.
-Our award-winning Illinois disability insurance lawyers are passionate about helping those with disabilities gain access to their benefits.
+Our award-winning disability insurance lawyers are passionate about helping those with disabilities gain access to their benefits in Illinois.

 Many people worry that hiring legal representation will be too expensive.
 That’s why, at Abell and Capitan Law, we represent clients on a contingency-fee-basis.
 This means that we don’t request payment until the very end of your case, at which point we take a percentage of your overall settlement or verdict.
 If you don’t win your case, then you don’t owe us any money.
 We also offer a free initial consultation, so you can decide whether or not you would like to work with us at no financial risk to you.